Royal family order: Denmark

-After the banishment of the adulterous Queen Caroline Mathilde on 17 January 1772 the Royal Danish Court needed a new decoration to replace the Order of Matilde.
+After the banishment of the adulterous Queen Caroline Mathilde on 17 January 1772, the Royal Danish Court needed a new decoration to replace the Order of Matilde.
 King Christian VII of Denmark founded this order on 21 October 1774 as a new decoration that was solely meant for the Danish Royal Family.
-It was awarded to gentlemen and ladies.
+It was awarded to both gentlemen and ladies.
 The men wore the insignia detached from a ribbon on the left side of the breast.
 The ladies wore the same insignia on a bow of the same ribbon on their left shoulder.

-After the death of Queen-Dowager Juliana Maria in 1796 the order fell into disuse.
+After the death of Queen-Dowager Juliana Maria in 1796, the order fell into disuse.

-In 1912 when King Christian X ascended to the throne this order was restored keeping to the present time.
+King Christian IX revived the custom, which continues to the present.